ricardopsantos/RJPS_MVPCleanRx/__Documents__/exams/GalleryApp.Report/README.md

  }
 ```

-For the `Worker` to receive and image id, asks the API for the details and then download the image, I used a Rx aproach.
-Do the API call, take the response and use to donwload the image, and return booth using `ZIP`
+For the `Worker` to receive and image id, asks the API for the details and then download the image, I used a Rx approach.
+Do the API call, take the response and use to download the image, and return booth using `ZIP`

 ```swift
 public func imageInfoZip(_ request: GalleryAppRequests.ImageInfo, cacheStrategy: CacheStrategy) -> Observable<(GalleryAppModel.ImageInfo, UIImage)> {